Trietptm-on-Awesome-Lists/wobsec.github.io/index.md

-#Security & Privacy Guides for the Workers and Wobs!
+# Security & Privacy Guides for the Workers and Wobs!

-###Please [contact](mailto:torontowob@protonmail.ch) or to my email on TorontoGMB mailing list: when you have suggestion, correction or inquiry.
+### Please [contact](mailto:torontowob@protonmail.ch) or to my email on TorontoGMB mailing list: when you have suggestion, correction or inquiry.
 You can directly commit your changes to the repository, and they will be merged directly here.

 1. **[Threat Models](#threat-models)**
 2. **[Metadata](#metadata)**
 3. **[Pretty Good Privacy / GNU Privacy Guard](#gpg)**
 4. _TBA_

-###REFERENCES
+### REFERENCES

 Most of these guides are collage of stuff written by me for old projects from OWS, FNF, Telecomix, SRA, Redneck Revolt and recently the GDC.
 These guides have been up-to-date based on lastest software and system.
 This is a one-person project so far, helps would be most welcome! :)

 This guides will be updated and corrected often.

-The direct URL to the project is: https://wobsec.github.io
+## The direct URL to the project is: https://wobsec.github.io

 You can clone or download the project with git:

     git clone https://github.com/wobsec/wobsec.github.io

-##Power to the Union!
+# Power to the Union!
+IN SOLIDARITY